Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 ### Session 27 - 23/05/2023
 Some exploring, and then another stupid death.
 Some fun and they are in another room.
 They did use the key.

+### Session 28 - 05/06/2023
+A long rest
+**Eleasis 1**
+They explore some more, and find a room where some questions are answered.

 ## Party fund
 | | |
 ---